tanoManzo/notes/papers/CommonSense/Commonsense.md

 enables the model to align the surface form of human language and the underlying commonsense knowledge

 ---
-#### Commonsense Relation Prediction: to distinguish the correct commonsense inference corresponding to the input sentence and the commonsense relation from distractors
+#### Commonsense Relation Prediction: to distinguish the correct commonsense inference corresponding to the input sentence and the commonsense relation from distractors

 ![[Pasted image 20230627180223.png]]

+---